 The Internet of Things (IoT) is one of many exciting innovations that connects humans with technology, both at home and in business.
 It offers the potential for seamless interaction between humans and most any device.
 Combined with machine learning and artificial intelligence, IoT creates vast opportunity for innovators, law-abiding citizens, mischief makers and criminals alike.
-Given the number of cyber security breaches reported each day, the well-publicized lack of investment in security and a shortage of security staff, one may ask whether the benefits of IoT can be achieved safely, or is more consideration needed to understand IoT risk?
+Given the number of cybersecurity breaches reported each day, the well-publicised lack of investment in security and a shortage of security staff, one may ask whether the benefits of IoT can be achieved safely, or is more consideration needed to understand IoT risk?

 A (IoT) device typically consists of a physical object with a power supply (cabling/battery), processing unit, non-volatile memory, connectivity (wired/wireless), sensors/actuators and device management.